aem-vite/docs/docs/guide/front-end/vite/index.md

 Where your inputs come from isn't important as Vite simply consumes anything you provide to it.
 However, we recommended that you consider your main website CSS and JavaScript separate entries.

-The below example demonsrates this but you will need to keep in mind that the `input` keys should be unqiue otherwise rollup will automatically append an number to the end of the filename.
+The below example demonstrates this but you will need to keep in mind that the `input` keys should be unique otherwise rollup will automatically append an number to the end of the filename.
 See rollup's [input documentation](https://rollupjs.org/guide/en/#input) for more information.

 <!-- prettier-ignore-start -->
 ```ts